snizzleorg/osticket_docker/migration/ssh/README.md

 # SSH Keys Directory

-Place SSH private keys here if you want to use key-based authentication.
+Place SSH private keys here for key-based authentication during migration.

+> **Note:** This is primarily for local development.
+When using Portainer, SSH keys are stored in the `osticket_migration_ssh` volume.

-## Usage
+## Usage (Local Development)

 1. Copy your SSH private key:
    ```bash